Holmer Lake Primary School

 Curriculum Monitoring and Review

 Evaluation is essential for the planning and development of the curriculum.
-The Head teacher is responsible for the overall school the curriculum.
-The standards team and subject leaders monitor lesson plans, moderate pupil work, conduct learning walks in order to support their self-evaluation of their subject, provide training, support to colleagues and to identify next steps for improvement.
+SLT is responsible for the overall school curriculum.
+SLT, middle leaders and subject leaders monitor lesson plans, moderate pupil work, conduct learning walks in order to support their self-evaluation of their subject, provide training, support to colleagues and to identify next steps for improvement.

 Our Curriculum Impact: The outcomes that pupils achieve as a result of the education they have received.